kermitt2/grobid/doc/Frequently-asked-questions.md

 ## Frequently asked questions

+### How do I know if the GPU is being used?

+If you are using the full Docker image (e.g. `grobid/grobid:0.8.2-full`), the GPU will be automatically detected on Linux if available, however to make sure we recommend to use `nvtop` (similar to `htop` for CPU).

 ### When running processing a large quantity of files, I see many `503` errors

 The `503` status returned by GROBID is not an error, and does not mean that the server has issues.
 On the contrary, this is the mechanism to avoid the service from collapsing and to keep it up alive and running according to its capacity for days.